NO PLACE (NESSUN LUOGO)

 (2021-2023)

 In these moments, the place stops functioning as an anchor and becomes more like a shadow—something you notice only as it slips away.
 Streets, buildings, rooms: they continue to exist, but they no longer locate you.
 You pass through them, but don’t land.
-You leave, but you were never really there.

 No Place isn’t the absence of location.
 It’s the space between definitions.
 The pause before things settle.
 The in-between that most maps leave blank.